AndyCYao/andyyao.github.io/_courses/cmpt371.md

 ## CMPT 371 Computer Networking Winter 2017

 ### Network Layer
+This layer talks about the specific details of "forwarding" datagrams from one host to another host. and "routing", which is the network wide route taken to go from one point to another.

+#### Forwarding Table and Datagram Network
+In a datagram Network (as oppose to virtual ciruit), each packet is pass through series of router, each router uses the packet's destination address to determine its next output link interface.
+Each router has a forwarding table like below,

+Destination Address Range | Link Interface
+Prefix matches 			  |
+1						  | 0
+10					      | 1
+111 					  | 2
+otherwise				  | 3

 #### What's inside a router
 A router has four components
 -Input Port